Rococo dress

 appeared from 70th of 18th century and originated from a “robe á

-parts.
-The name didn’t mean this was worn in Poland, but it
+l´anglaise” (English dress), which skirt was draped.
+The name didn’t mean is was worn in Poland, but it

-originated in a political incident - Poland was divided into
+originated in a political incident - Poland was divided in 1772 and the

-parts of the skirt symbolize these three parts of Poland.
+parts symbolize three parts of Poland.
 The

 Arnold’s book: Patterns of Fashion 1.
 The dress and the pink